 I had to cut also two strips for the middle of the case to accommodate the thickness of the tablet in order for the tablet to close freely.
-One of this pieces (for outside) should be cut from cork fabric and another one (for inside) should be a bit stretchable for opening and closing the case, so I cut it from a piece of spandex fabric.
+One of these pieces (for the outside) should be cut from cork fabric and another one (for the inside) should be a bit stretchable for opening and closing the case, so I cut it from a piece of spandex fabric.

 I cut also two flap pieces from cork fabric for fastening the case.

 For the cork fabric, I chose not very dense designs.
-It’s a super fun way to add a little extra flair to the project, to express yourself, make something your very own and choose a design that matches your personality!
+It’s a super fun way to add a little extra flair to the project, to express yourself, make something your very own, and choose a design that matches your personality!

-Next I sewed three top (outside) pieces together and three inside pieces together.
+Next, I sewed three top (outside) pieces together and three inside pieces together.
 I used pure silk thread – it’s a very strong and very beautiful thread.